BettercareHealth/bettercare/mmh/mmh-6-resources.md

 *	Information about how the person has tried to get the parents to pay maintenance
 *	Information that shows that the person is the child's primary caregiver.

-At the SASSA office, the parent or primary caregiver will be asked to complete and sign a form known as a “sworn affidavit”, confirming who the person and the children are.
+At the SASSA office, the parent or primary caregiver will be asked to complete and sign a form known as a 'sworn affidavit', confirming who the person and the children are.
 The parent or primary caregiver will also be asked to bring an affidavit from a reputable person (like a councillor, traditional healer, social worker, priest or school principal) who can verify that they know the person.
 SASSA may also ask for other documents, like a clinic card or the child’s school report.

 At the SASSA office, the parent or primary caregiver will be assisted to complete the forms.
 The person will be interviewed and fingerprints will be taken.

 If the parent or primary caregiver cannot go to the office, a friend or family member can take the documents, with a letter from the person and a doctor saying that the person cannot go to the SASSA office.
 A SASSA official will then arrange to visit the person at home.

 When the parent or primary caregiver makes the application, the person must say how he/she would like the money to be paid.
 The person can: